bs-community/skinview3d/README.md

 # Todo
 * Create a demo hosted on github pages.
-* Move the index.html to an example folder.
 * Alex support (Slim arms).
 * Mouse wheel camera zoom.